yanncam/KodiWebPortal/README.md

 * Directory Server : an LDAP server in the Synology for manage users and groups A Synology NAS acts as a complete web server to host my Kodi's data and the **Kodi Web Portal**.

-I wanted to use my Synology NAS with these features to provide a private and personal web interface displaying all my Kodi's movies and TV show scraped, and so, if I was outside home, I would have been able to browse and download my personal content with ease. **Kody Web Portal** was born.
+I wanted to use my Synology NAS with these features to provide a private and personal web interface displaying all my Kodi's movies and TV show scraped, and so, if I was outside home, I would have been able to browse and download my personal content with ease. **Kodi Web Portal** was born.

-**Kody Web Portal** interface is available in French (fr), English (en - default) and Spanish (es).
+**Kodi Web Portal** interface is available in French (fr), English (en - default) and Spanish (es).
 Language is automatically choosen depending on your browser's language.

 ## Compatibility